 Don’t be afraid… give it a try.

-- One package Voortman's sugar free butter cookies
+- One, 8 ounce package Voortman's sugar free shortbread or almond cookies

 - 1 tablespoon butter

-- Three, 8-ounce packages, Philadelphia Reduced Fat Cream Cheese
+- Two, 8-ounce packages, Philadelphia Reduced Fat Cream Cheese

 - 1½ teaspoons vanilla extract

-- ½ cup Fage Greek yogurt - buy a 6 ounce container for this recipe as it is the best brand
+- ½ cup Fage Total Greek yogurt - buy an individual container for this recipe as it is the best brand

 - One half pint of fresh raspberries fork mashed with a little Splenda in a bowl

-- In food processor pulse 10 of the cookies until evenly ground.
+- In food processor pulse about ⅔ of the cookies until evenly ground.
 Add butter and pulse until mixture resembles damp sand.
 Transfer to springform pan or pie plate and press firmly on bottom using bottom of measuring cup.
 Place on a cooking sheet and set aside.

 - Preheat oven to 325 degrees.

-- Pour into the crust and bake until sides are puffed and center is set but still slightly jiggly, 35 to 45 minutes.
+- Pour into the crust and bake until sides are puffed and center is set but still slightly jiggly, 30 to 35 minutes.
 Better to slightly under bake than over bake.
 I judge by gently moving the cookie sheet and watching the movement in the center of the cake.

 - Remove and cool to room temperature.
 Chill for 2 or more hours before cutting and serving a little of the raspberries on the plate.